-II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant specialty board examination(s); (Core) II.A.4.a).(10) provide a learning and working environment in which residents have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; (Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a resident; (Core)

-Background and Intent: A program does not operate independently of its Sponsoring Institution.
+II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant specialty board examination(s); (Core) II.A.4.a).(10) provide a learning and working environment in which residents have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; (Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a resident; (Core) Background and Intent: A program does not operate independently of its Sponsoring Institution.
 It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and residents.

-II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13).(a) Residents must not be required to sign a non-competition guarantee or restrictive covenant.
-II.A.4.a).(14) document verification of program completion for all graduating residents within 30 days; (Core) II.A.4.a).(15) provide verification of an individual resident's completion upon the resident's request, within 30 days; and, (Core)

-Background and Intent: Primary verification of graduate medical education is important to credentialing of physicians for further training and practice.
-Such verification must be accurate and timely.
-Sponsoring Institution and program policies for record retention are important to facilitate timely documentation of residents who have previously completed the program.
+II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13).(a) Residents must not be required to sign a non- competition guarantee or restrictive covenant.
+(Core) II.A.4.a).(14) document verification of program completion for all graduating residents within 30 days; (Core) II.A.4.a).(15) provide verification of an individual resident's completion upon the resident's request, within 30 days; and, (Core) important to credentialing of phy verification must be accurate an verification of graduate medical education is ysicians for further training and practice.
+Such d timely.
+Sponsoring Institution and program policies nt to facilitate timely documentation of residents who for record retention are important to facilitate timely documentation of residents who have previously completed the program.
 Residents who leave the program prior to completion also require timely documentation of their summative evaluation.

-II.A.4.a).(16)

-obtain review and approval of the Sponsoring Institution's DIO before submitting information or requests to the ACGME, as required in the Institutional Requirements and outlined in the ACGME Program Director's Guide to the Common Program Requirements.
+II.A.4.a).(16) obtain review and approval of the Sponsoring Institution's DIO before submitting information or requests to the ACGME, as required in the Institutional Requirements and outlined in the ACGME Program Director's Guide to the Common Program Requirements.
 (Core)